dherincx92/fpds/README.md

 # Highlights

-Between v1.2.1 and v1.3.0, significant improvements were made with `asyncio`.Here are some rough benchmarks in estimated data extraction + post-processing
+Between v1.2.1 and v1.3.0, significant improvements were made with `asyncio`.
+Here are some rough benchmarks in estimated data extraction + post-processing
 times:

 | v1.2.1 | v.1.3.0 |